Tegwyn H. Brickhouse, D.D.S., Ph.D.

 PEDD 730.
 Special Care Dentistry.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 Enrollment restricted to dental students with D3 standing.
 This course is designed to enhance the dental student’s understanding of the complexities of providing care for individuals with special health care needs.

 Semester course; 1 lecture contact hour.
 1 credit.
 Designed to supplement and reinforce the student’s knowledge of diagnosis, treatment planning and basic skills for management of the pediatric dental patient.
 This includes a review of basic pediatric clinical procedures and introduction to the treatment of pediatric patients with special needs.

-Yearlong course; 48 clinical hours.
-1 credit.
+Yearlong course; 24 clinical hours. .5 credit.
 Clinical rotation course designed to introduce the student to the basics of clinical pediatric dentistry and to prepare the student for PEDD 749.
-Students receive CO grading in the fall semester and a letter grade upon completion.
+Students receive CO grading in the fall and a letter grade upon completion.

-Semester course; 29 clinical hours.
-0.5 credits.
-Prerequisites: successful completion of all prior courses in pediatric dentistry and D4 class standing.
-This course is offered as a one-week clinical rotation during the senior year of the dental curriculum.
+Semester course; 48 clinical hours.
+1 credit.
+Enrollment is restricted to students who have successfully completed all prior courses in pediatric dentistry and D4 class standing.
+This course is offered as a two-week clinical rotation during the senior year of the dental curriculum.
 Students will build upon and refine the skills developed during the D3 clinical experience.
 Pediatric dentistry is a unique experience because of the young patient population and psychological skills are centrally important to delivering patient care.
 The course has a strong emphasis on developing behavioral, communication and patient-management skills.